 Planting Season for Mosambi Cultivation

-The time of planting of Mosambi depends on region and climate.
+The time of planting Mosambi depends on the region and climate.
 Usually, in south India, Mosambi is planted from October end to January.

 Land Preparation, Planting and Spacing in Mosambi Cultivation

-You should purchase a high quality, disease-free Mosambi plants from certified nurseries to transplant in your prepared field.
-These seedling/saplings should be at least 2 years of age (grown in nursery beds, usually Rootstock is raised in nurseries).
+You should purchase high-quality, disease-free Mosambi plants from certified nurseries to transplant in your prepared field.
+These seedlings/saplings should be at least 2 years of age (grown in nursery beds, usually Rootstock is raised in nurseries).

 Irrigation in Mosambi Cultivation

 Immediately after planting the saplings of Mosambi, watering should be done for proper root establishments.
 The frequency of irrigation depends on climate and variety and soil type.
-The Rangapur Mosambi variety is little tolerant to drought conditions can survive even if you provide irrigation than recommended intervals.
+The Rangpur Mosambi variety is little tolerant to drought conditions can survive even if you provide irrigation than recommended intervals.
 Usually, you should ensure soil moisture at the plant base.
-Mosambi garden does not require any water in monsoon season, however, in winter, irrigation should be carried out for every 3 to 4 days and in summer every alternate day.
-Avoid too much of watering as these pants cannot tolerate waterlogging.
-Most of the commercial Mosambi farmers adopt a drip irrigation system for best yields and plant growth.
-You can get a subsidy for drip system from local horticulture department.
+Mosambi garden does not require any water in monsoon season, however, in winter, irrigation should be carried out every 3 to 4 days and in summer every alternate day.
+Avoid too much watering as these pants cannot tolerate waterlogging.
+Most commercial Mosambi farmers adopt a drip irrigation system for best yields and plant growth.
+You can get a subsidy for a drip system from the local horticulture department.